Vitali Klitschko: Title loss to Byrd

 By April 2000 Klitschko was unbeaten and a rising star in the heavyweight division, having won all 27 of his contests by knockout.
 On 1 April, Klitschko had a third title defense against the American Chris Byrd, who was a late replacement.
 Byrd made himself a difficult target and tried to thwart Klitschko's offense by being elusive.
-Klitschko won most of the rounds and was heading towards a comprehensive points victory when he suffered a serious shoulder injury.
 After the ninth round, Klitschko notified his corner that he had a shoulder pain and threw in the towel, thus handing Klitschko his first defeat and awarding Byrd the win by RTD.
 At the time of the stoppage, Klitschko had won 8 of 9 rounds on one judge's scorecard, and 7 of 9 on the two others.
 Klitschko, who was later diagnosed with a torn rotator cuff, received much criticism for quitting the fight.
 Klitschko rebounded from his loss to Byrd by reeling off five victories in a row, earning himself a shot at WBC heavyweight champion Lennox Lewis.